unievo/mcp/servers/mx-api/README-index.md

 ## Account Tools

-- `get_accounts`: Get all accounts available on blockchain.
+- `get-accounts`: Get all accounts available on blockchain.
 By default it returns 25 accounts
 - `get_accounts_count`: Get the total number of accounts
 - `get_account_details`: Get account details for a given address